s-dotb/s-dotb/README.md

 ### Hi there 👋

-#### I'm a developer, technical artist working with animation, VFX and games.
+#### I'm a developer, technical artist currentky working in animation, VFX and games.
 I enjoy writing clean and modular code.

 - 🏢 I'm currently working at **Mikros Animation**
 - ⚙️ I use daily: `python`, `rust`, `c++`